Please read my disclosure if you have questions.

 Preserving food by drying is easy and you don’t even need to purchase an electric dehydrator.
-There are several ways to dehydrate food without electricity and each method works better for certain foods.
+There are several ways of dehydrating foods without electricity and each method works better for certain foods.
 I recently dried cantaloupe, cherries, mushrooms, peppers, basil, celery leaf, chives, chamomile, lavender, cilantro, and feverfew without a dehydrator or electricity.
+Of course these are not the only things that can be dehydrated.
+The possibilities are almost endless!

 Pick the food to dehydrate